terryweiss/ink-probe/README.md

 Now all records that match "Terry Flinstone" will have been updated to "Fred Flinstone".

 But wait!
 Put your checkbook away!
 You can also `findOne`, `findKeys` and check for `all` and `some` conditions.
-Finally, you can also reach in directly using `reachin` and force an update directly on a field for a single record using `pushin`.
+Finally, you can also reach in directly using `get` and force an update directly on a field for a single record using `set`.
 How?
 Good question.
 See the...

 ## Documentation ##